 Finally, a lack of project management skills is simply easier to remedy than a lack of field knowledge.
 Between coursework, mentoring and following commonly accepted best practices, the options are numerous and accessible to anyone willing to learn.

-Combining field knowledge with project management skills invariably leads to making better decisions.
+Combining the role of field knowledge in project management invariably leads to making better decisions.
 Which is ultimately what being a good project manager is all about.

 For more resources, see the Library topic Project Management.